3 Tips to Keeping a Vocabulary Notebook

 Dear English Warriors,

-If you don't want to miss out new English tips that I write, be sure to subscribe to my newsletter below.
+If you don't want to miss out new English tips that we write, be sure to subscribe to our newsletter below.

 To your success,